 Click to enlarge and view gallery »

-International campers seeking a SPORT only multi-week camp should combine individual sessions (which start on June 15th), with weekend programs to create the perfect multi-week camp program.
+International campers seeking a SPORT only multi-week camp should combine individual sessions (which start on June 15th), with a weekend program to create the perfect multi-week camp program.
 To view our individual camp sessions at Lawrenceville click here.

-- Two or three-week language session offering 15 lessons per week followed by afternoon and evening activities.
+- Two or three-week University Prep language program offering 15 lessons per week followed by afternoon and evening activities.

 - Nike Tennis Camp sessions offer 5-6 hours of daily tennis instruction with low camper to staff ratio and 24 hour supervision.
 (Sessions run Sunday through Friday)

-- Weekend program offers excursions to nearby amusement and water parks as well as a special trip to NYC to visit Liberty Island
+- Weekend program offers excursions to nearby amusement parks, river tubing down the Delaware River, visiting Philadelphia, as well as a special trip to NYC.

 - Immersion experience where campers will meet new American friends!